WebAssembly/spec/md-proto/WebAssembly.md

 ### Module Instantiation

-WebAssembly Execution requires an *instance* of a module, which contains a reference to the module plus additional information added during instantiation, which consists of the following steps:
+WebAssembly code execution requires an *instance* of a module, which contains a reference to the module plus additional information added during instantiation, which consists of the following steps:
  - The entire module is first [validated](#validation).
 If there are any